US Dollar Talking Points:

-- DailyFX Forecasts are published on a variety of currencies such as the US Dollar or the Euroand are available from the DailyFX Trading Guides page.
+- DailyFX Forecasts are published on a variety of markets such as Gold, the US Dollar or the Euro and are available from the DailyFX Trading Guides page.
 If you’re looking to improve your trading approach, check out Traits of Successful Traders.
 And if you’re looking for an introductory primer to the Forex market, check out our New to FX Guide.

 US Dollar Four-Hour Price Chart

 One of the bigger surprises from last week was Olli Rehn’s comments regarding stimulus from the ECB.
 Rehn pointed out the continued weakening in the European economy, illustrated by the GDP contraction from Germany in Q2, as evidence that the bank needed to come to the table with something ‘significant’ at their September rate decision.

 Ironically, this isn’t the first ECB denotation towards softer policy.
 Last month’s ECB rate decision carried the prospect for a cut.
 That didn’t happen, and despite a familiar dovishness from ECB President Mario Draghi, the single currency ripped-higher as the bank appeared reticent to commit to a rate cut just yet.
 But, just hours after the conclusion of the accompanying press conference, ECB ‘sources’ mentioned that the bank was ready to cut by 10 basis points in September.
 This helped to slow the up-trend but given dynamics in the US Dollar, the potential still remained for a stronger Euro, particularly if the FOMC took on an even more dovish posture.